Department of Physics

 News

-The Gore Lab studies how interactions between individuals determine the evolutionary and ecological dynamics of microbial communities.
-Of particular focus are tipping points and alternative stables states, cross-feeding and the emergence of "cheater" strategies, and assembly of multi-species communities.
+The Gore Lab studies how interactions between individuals determine the evolutionary and ecological dynamics of multi-species microbial communities.
+Of particular focus are alternative stables states, chaotic fluctuations, community assembly, cross-feeding, and the emergence of "cheater" strategies.
 The laboratory is composed of an interdisciplinary group of scientists interested in learning from each other to effectively combine experiments, theory, and modeling.

 Gore Laboratory